-Line 1 - Montana Additions.
+Line 1-Montana Additions.
 Report the owner's distributive share of total Montana additions to everywhere income in the Everywhere column, line 1.
-You will find the total of everywhere Montana additions on the Montana Adjustments Worksheet, column E, Part 1.
+You will find the total of everywhere Montana additions on the Montana Adjustments Worksheet, Part 1, column E.

 Report the owner's distributive share of additions sourced to Montana in the Montana column.
-The total of Montana source additions are reported on Montana Adjustments Worksheet, column E, Part 3.
+The total of Montana source additions is reported on Montana Adjustments Worksheet, Part 3, column E.

-Line 2 - Montana Subtractions.
+Line 2-Montana Subtractions.
 Report the owner's distributive share of total Montana subtractions from everywhere income in the Everywhere column, line 2.
-The total of everywhere Montana subtractions on Montana Adjustments Worksheet, column E, Part 2.
+The total of everywhere Montana subtractions on Montana Adjustments Worksheet, Part 2, column E.

 Report the owner's distributive share of subtractions sourced to Montana, in the Montana column, line 2.
-The total of Montana source subtractions are reported on Montana Adjustments Worksheet, Part 4, column E.
+The total of Montana source subtractions is reported on Montana Adjustments Worksheet, Part 4, column E.

-Part 4 - Montana Source Income
+Part 4-Montana Source Income